timetoady/timetoady.gihub.io/_posts/2021-1-29-Git-Advanced.md

 ![Git Revert](/images/gitRevert.png)
 ###### _Here is the final step before a revert will process.
 If you have conflicts, like I have here, best resolve them and then commit with a message, or `:q` to call it good and complete the revert.
 If this is a remote repo, you still need to push the changes._

 Instead of excising some portion or all of your commit history for a project on your repo, revert simply creates a new commit at an earlier point in your commit history of your choosing.
 It does not revise the history, but branches from an earlier point.
-Like _Avengers Endgame_ (and if you don't remember that, you probably didn't really watch the movie, because boy did they beat us over the head with it.)
+Like _Avengers Endgame_ (and if you don't remember that, you probably didn't really watch the movie, because boy did they [beat us over the head with it](https://youtu.be/nmrqYcw_xsE?t=127).)

 In general, getting your ducks in a row locally can call for rebase, reset, and others, but once out in the wild, revert is the safe option.

 Another cool tip?
-You can use the `--abort` option on rebase, revert, and others to cancel the operation halfway.
+You can use the `--abort` option on rebase, revert etc. to cancel the operation halfway.
 Handy.

 ## Submodule